CP317S18/CP317S18.github.io/index.md

 - Devices - In our application, devices will consist of IOS and Android smartphones
 - Nodes - Devices that are in a mesh network
 - Mesh - Network with many to many topology that allows many devices to communicate between many devices within the mesh
+- Packets - Units of data moving through the mesh, containing information about the device identification, message, time and other data used for logs
 - Radius - The distance allowed between two users to connect their devices, dependent on signal strength
 - Chat - String of messages sent by users into the application